If you do not agree with the data practices described in this Policy, you should not use the Website or our Services.

 In order to exercise the previous rights, requests must be sent directly to the Controller.
 Once it receives the request, Something to Say Communications will process the request on behalf of the Controller.

 Something to Say Communications may modify this Policy at any time.
 Legislation, regulations and industry standards progress, changes may be necessary; or could be due to changes in our processes.
 We will post the changes on this page to review our Policy to stay informed.
 Should changes occur that substantially adjust your privacy rights, Something to Say Communications will provide additional notice.
 If you do not agree with the changes in this Policy, you will be unable to properly use Something to Say Communications Services and Website.

 Something to Say Communications takes the security of its Clients and Customers’ data seriously and strives to protect information provided us with loss and misuse, as well as against disclosure or access.
-These measures take into account the sensitivity of information we collect, process and store.
+These measures take into account the sensitivity of the information we collect, process and store.